knagadevara/DSA_C_CPP/Notes/PrimaryMemory.md

     -   The code itself will be loaded onto Text-Block, then, execution starts at main() which becomes the first frame in the stack contains the variables a,b.
     -   Then function1() is executed[called from main()], which will create a second frame in the stack and contains variable a which is absolutely different from the variable created in main().
     -   Then function2() is executed[called from function1()], which will create a third frame in the stack and contains variable i,x.
-    -   After the execution of a FUNCTION all of its Data/Variables will be destroyed automatically in a sequential order started from the last created Function first.
+    -   After the execution of a FUNCTION all of its Data/Variables will be destroyed automatically in a sequential order starting from the last created Function first, making it more organized and dosent require any external entity/code to do manage.
     -   Basing on that fact, the order of distruction is function2() --> function1() --> main().

             example.c